akshita-2002/PowerBI/INtroduction.md

 # POWER BI (Power Business Intelligence)
-- picks up data from different sources , cleans and combines the data , then convert the data into vizualization and then generate repoerts.
+- picks up data from different sources , cleans and combines the data , then convert the data into vizualization and then generate reports.
 ![alt text](image.png)

 - Power BI Desktop is used to create reports and to share these reports we use PowerBI Service .